-The third pillar of the Georgetown Environmental Justice Program is the public policy dialogue, an action-oriented program which partners with governments and organizations to provide research and guidance on issues of climate change and adaptation, just transition, environmental justice, and inclusive economies.
+The public policy dialogue is an action-oriented program that partners with governments and organizations to provide research and guidance on issues of climate change and adaptation, just transitions, environmental justice, and inclusive economies.
 The public policy council mobilizes accumulated knowledge from key theoretical frameworks (environmental justice, just transitions, the commons, etc.) and the applied research from the program’s other divisions to facilitate a dialogue and advise stakeholders on crafting national and local policies towards a just transition.

 Moving towards the political domain, the EJP holds the belief that reality is more important than ideas.
 Based on today’s reality, the public policy council adds science-based complexity and considerations of social justice to conversations about institutional actions, multi-level governance, and environmental policy.
 The Council adopts several lenses in its approach:

-The research will be framed by the idea of a just transition, a concept which suggests any progress toward a carbon neutral future must include attention to issues of social justice and equity.
-In practice, this means paying evaluation the impacts of climate change, as well as the projected effects of policies and programs, on those whose lives are most affected by and dependent on the fossil fuel economy1.
-Particular care will be taken to contextualize the notion of a just transition from a global South or developing country perspective, as well as to consider urban politics and soils as key topics in the movement toward carbon neutral, sustainable development2.
+The research will be framed by the idea of a just transition, a concept that suggests any progress toward a carbon-neutral future must include attention to issues of social justice and equity.
+In practice, this means paying evaluation the impacts of climate change as well as the projected effects of policies and programs on those whose lives are most affected by and dependent on the fossil fuel economy1.
+Particular care will be taken to contextualize the notion of a just transition from a Global South or developing country perspective as well as to consider urban politics and soils as key topics in the movement toward carbon-neutral and sustainable development2.

 The program provides advisory services on climate change and related issues based on economic and scientific research.
 The council relies on the complementary work of the EJP, including the development of climate models and cutting-edge research on adaptation, in order to provide relevant and actionable advice to decision makers.